uplink-systems/terraform-module-ad-user/README.md

 The module uses the following guidelines and rules by default to create its values:
 * sAMAccountName
+  * the <code>sam_account_name</code> attribute must not have any language-specific 'special' characters; the module contains a function to translate 'special' characters to 'normal' characters; the map is a variable and can be customised
   * the <code>sam_account_name</code> attribute consists of a combination of <code>surname</code>- and <code>given_name</code>-attribute.
     * the <code>surname</code> attribute is cut-off after max.
 10 characters
     * the <code>given_name</code> attribute is cut-off after max.
 2 characters
 * User Principal Name
+  * the <code>principal_name</code> attribute must not have any language-specific 'special' characters; the module contains a function to translate 'special' characters to 'normal' characters; the map is a variable and can be customised
   * the <code>principal_name</code> attribute consist of a combination of <code>given_name</code>-, <code>surname</code>- and <code>upn_suffix</code>-attribute.

 > [!WARNING]